Can I release equity from my home?

 Can I free equity for debt consolidation?

-Mortgage lenders will consider raising equity or money to repay credit cards and loans.
+Mortgage lenders will consider raising equity or money to repay a credit card and loans.
 They will look very closely to make you can afford the monthly payments and because you have debts they will want you to have a good credit score and not have any missed or late payments.

 Can I free equity to buy a second home?

 A lender will consider you releasing equity to buy a second home or even to purchase an investment Buy To Let property.
-Remember that you will need a 25% deposit on a Buy To Let property and this is a significant amount to raise therefore get good advice from a mortgage advisor to advise and guide you.
+Remember that you will need a 25% deposit on a Buy To Let property and this is a significant amount to raise therefore get good advice from a mortgage broker to advise and guide you.

 Can I free equity for repayment of help to buy Equity loan?